-- knowledge, understanding and skills relevant to their chosen title through integrated practical, critical and contextual study that encourages direct engagement with original works and practice. - understanding of how sources inspire the development of ideas relevant to threedimensional design - the ways in which meanings, ideas and intentions relevant to three-dimensional design can be communicated.
+- & knowledge, understanding and skills relevant to their chosen title through integrated practical, critical and contextual study that encourages direct engagement with original works and practice. - the ways in which meanings, ideas and intentions relevant to three-dimensional design can be communicated.